jamm3e3333/python-django-start/README.md

 - running the  virtual environment
 `pipenv shell`

+# pip freeze
+- saying what's installed in the environment

 # installing other packages inside the repo
 `pipenv install <name of the package>`
 - when installing with pip only